 5a.
 Do, b. do

-Did you understand our explanation?
+Did you understand our explanation of the verb do in English?
 If you still have questions, make sure to ask in the comments below!
 We’ll answer you as soon as we can.

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!